ericgreveson/asteroids/README.md

 # Idea list
 Some things that might work:

-* Give asteroids a material, defining their color, density and so on
-* This might support some kind of mining mechanic in future (with resource acquisition / trading perhaps)
+* Materials might support some kind of mining mechanic in future (with resource acquisition / trading perhaps)
 * Asteroids, ships, and bullets can collide.
 They could bounce (coeff of restitution?) or split, or be destroyed
 * Give asteroids a "health" (dependent on initial mass / radius / material?) which is reduced in collisions
 * Should you be able to shoot yourself (given powerful enough engines etc)
-* Should bullets wrap around? and have a time-to-live?
 * Bullets and ships should have material / mass etc, like asteroids.
 * Bullets probably shouldn't bounce, but imagine if a laser-type weapon was supported: maybe mirrors / diamond / ice asteroids etc for an interesting weaponry mechanic?
 * Get rid of score and use money as a principal counter instead